kuepe-sl/puzzlepaint_camera_calibration/Readme.md

 When using Conda Forge, the following packages should be installed:
 - `gxx=11 cmake make cudatoolkit=11 cudatoolkit-dev=11 boost eigen glew qt suitesparse zlib libpng gtest yaml-cpp mesa-libgl-devel-cos7-x86_64`
+- Note that Conda Forge doesn't have *libv4l2*.
+In order to use the GUI for capturing images, you will need to build and install libv4l2 before building the camera calibration application. (see the section later in the file)

 Example build process: